dinesh829269/ptm/CONTRIBUTING.md

 Communication Channels
 ----------------------

-Most communication about VERGE Core development happens on Discord, in the
+Most communication about bitphantom Core development happens on Discord, in the
-#verge-development channel.
+#bitphantom-development channel.
 The easiest way to participate on Discord is
-with a web browser, [https://discord.gg/vergecurrency](https://discord.gg/vergecurrency/).
+with a web browser, [https://discord.gg/bitphantomcurrency](https://discord.gg/bitphantomcurrency/).

 Discussion about code base improvements happens in GitHub issues and on pull requests.